hohenstein/remef/README.md

 - removes fixed effects and random variance from a dependent variable.

-- optinally, `remef` takes into account associated lower-order or higher-order effects when removing partial effects (this is important for statistical models including interactions).
+- optionally, `remef` takes into account associated lower-order or higher-order effects when removing partial effects (this is important for statistical models including interactions).